Korn Ferry Tour Finals: Tournaments

 Each event has an enhanced purse of US$1,500,000 and awards more points than the standard Korn Ferry Tour event.
 The first three events feature a standard tour cut rules, while the Tour Championship does not have a cut.

+In 2023 and 2024, the first two years under the revised format, the Albertsons Boise Open was a Finals event, but was replaced by the Compliance Solutions Championship in 2025.
+In 2026, the Korn Ferry Tour Championship is moving from French Lick, Indiana to Glen Allen, Virginia and will be reduced from 75 players to 60.

 In 2019, 2021 and 2022, under the original format, the Finals consisted of only three tournaments, as the Simmons Bank Open was not part of the series.
 In 2020, the Tour Finals series was not held as the Korn Ferry Tour revised its schedule into a combined 2020-21 season due to the COVID-19 pandemic.
 The three tournaments that would have been part of the Finals were contested as regular-season events.

 Prior to 2019, the Finals had been a series of four tournaments from its inception in 2013.
 Three other tournaments were part of the Tour Finals for part of that period: